rackerlabs/technical-blog/_posts/2020-03-27-announcing-the-launch-of-sap-on-azure.md

 ---

-Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP on Microsoft&reg; Azure&reg; customers to migrate to S/4HANA.
+Rackspace just released a minor enhancement to Rackspace Application Services for SAP to help our SAP&reg; on Microsoft&reg; Azure&reg; customers to migrate to SAP S/4HANA.

 <!-- more -->